odoo/owl/doc/component.md

 It will be called exactly once before the initial rendering.
-It is useful in some cases, for example, to load external assets (such as a JS library) before the widget is rendered.
+It is useful in some cases, for example, to load external assets (such as a JS library) before the component is rendered.
 Another use case is to load data from a server.

 ```javascript
   async willStart() {